-- Mechanical Lifeforms: The dolls seem to be small sentient robots made out of scrap, possess some form of "soul" and look like they could, say, repair themselves with anything to hand.
+- Mechanical Lifeforms: The dolls are actually small robots made out of scrap, possess some form of "soul" and look like they could, say, repair themselves with anything to hand.
 The machines that hunt them incorporate non-standard building materials, like animal skulls.

-- The method of their creation seems to point towards their being some manner of primitive Hommunculi.
+- The method of their creation seems to point towards their being some manner of primitive Homunculi.

 - Right Behind Me: In abundance in the film, but prominently featured in the original short: as 5 is looking around for the Machine, the camera shifts to show his front and the Machine behind him readying its claws with Audible Sharpness.
 5's eye gets wide and he assumes an expression we all know.